 Adult Migrant Teacher

-An adult migrant teacher teaches English to adult migrants whose native language is not English, in addition to such courses as 'an introduction to Australian society' to newly arrived migrants.
+An adult migrant teacher teaches English to adult migrants whose native language is not English, in addition to courses such as 'an introduction to Australian society' to adults who have recently arrived.
 Adult migrant education teachers work with individuals and groups.
-They may work for the state or territory government or in private organisations, in educational institutions and in community venues.
-They may also work in distance learning programs, Home Tutor schemes and English in the Workplace programs.
+They may work for the state or territory government or in private organisations, educational institutions and community venues.
+They may also work in distance learning programmes, Home Tutor schemes and English in the Workplace programmes.

 - an understanding and acceptance of cultural differences

 - an excellent grasp of English language structure

 - able to identify the needs of individual students